Cities Aviv

+founder of the independent record label Total Works (also known as D.O.T.)

 Early life

 Gavin Mays was born and raised in Memphis, Tennessee.
 He attended Overton High School and Cordova High School.
+In middle school he started listening to Non Phixion and Necro but also At the Drive-In and Deadsy.
 At the age of 20, he dropped out of the University of Memphis, where he studied journalism.